marionebl/jaketrent-blog/content/post/cross-domain-requirejs-text.md

   - "requirejs"
   - "cors"
 description: Through long-available browser quirks/features, javascript has been available for requests across disparate domains.
 But, other resources, such as text fil
-keywords: ajax, browser, javascript, requirejs, cors
+metaKeywords: ajax, browser, javascript, requirejs, cors
 published: true
 ---